Speedtrap Alert for Android

 Every time the app starts, it checks permission to access phone location.
 Allow the app to access phone location.
 Further, this dialog window appears only if location permission was reset.

-Make sure volume is enough.
-The app uses Multimedia audio channel by default.
-When the app active, phone volume buttons adjust Multimedia channel volume.
+Make sure volume is high enough.
+The app uses the Multimedia audio channel by default.
+When the app active, the phone volume buttons adjust the Multimedia channel volume.

 The app supports multiple databases in different formats.
 You can download your database from your cloud storage, phone SD-card, or even by direct link.
-If you use a database with directions in IGO8 format, you'll receive warnings only when you're approaching speed camera in the right direction without false warnings for other cameras trapping in the other direction.
+If you use a database with directional data in the IGO8 format, you'll receive warnings only when you're approaching a speed camera in the right direction without false warnings for other cameras trapping in the other direction.

 Follow these links to read step by step instructions for some regional databases.